 You can easily upload your files to our service using a Unix/Linux command-line interface.

-We allow HTTP PUT for curl -T and some TCP ports for uploads using netcat/telnet.
+This service allows HTTP PUT for curl -T and some TCP ports for uploads using netcat/telnet.

 curl -T /path/to/file https://oshi.at